CadenTran44/CadenTran44.github.io/projects/hangman.md

   <img width="600px" src="../img/charcounterout.png" class="img-thumbnail" >
 </div>

-This project is a Python-based command-line implementation of the classic Hangman game.
-The program randomly selects a word from a predefined list and prompts the user to guess letters one at a time, updating the displayed word as correct guesses are made.
-It also tracks incorrect guesses by limiting the number of remaining attempts, providing clear feedback after each guess to guide the player.
+This project the first one I made outside of school reasons and represents an important step in trying to apply programming skills independently.
+It is a Python-based command-line implementation of the classic Hangman game, where a random word is selected from a predefined list and the user guesses letters one at a time.
+The program updates the displayed word as correct guesses are made and tracks incorrect guesses by limiting the number of remaining attempts, providing clear feedback after each turn.

-Throughout this project, core programming concepts such as loops, conditional logic, lists, and user input handling are demonstrated in a clear and accessible way.
-The game emphasizes step-by-step problem solving and reinforces foundational Python skills, making it a strong example of beginner-level game logic and interactive program design.
+Working on this project helped reinforce core programming concepts such as loops, conditional logic, lists, and user input handling.
+It also strengthened my problem-solving skills by requiring me to think through game flow, edge cases, and user interaction without structured classroom guidance.
+This project reflects my growth from when I started with Python and my ability to build interactive programs more independently.

 **Code Sample:**